 The explosive growth of the Permian Basin has created both incredible opportunities and big challenges for oil and gas companies, both of which require cash.
 Maintaining sufficient cash flow is a must for paying the bills on time, investing in additional equipment, hiring top talent and growing a business in a booming industry.
 Quick access to working capital ensures these businesses have the flexibility they need to take on new jobs and orders and keep up with rapid growth.
 Thus, invoice factoring has become a highly sought-after solution for oil and gas companies that need to cover day-to-day costs, manage slow-paying customers, and free up cash for opportunities.

-Trucking businesses have a long list of expenditures that must be paid prior to any freight actually being delivered: buying fuel, paying drivers, covering tolls and insurance, etc. From time to time, the business will also need extra cash to purchase new equipment, reimburse suppliers and cover vehicle maintenance.
+The transportation industry and trucking businesses have a long list of expenditures that must be paid prior to any freight actually being delivered: buying fuel, paying drivers, covering tolls and insurance, etc. From time to time, the business will also need extra cash to purchase new equipment, reimburse suppliers and cover vehicle maintenance.
 Rather than holding onto outstanding freight bills, invoice factoring provides the quick capital trucking companies need to transport the next load.
 Many small to medium-sized trucking companies also use factoring to build up a fleet of trucks, attract quality drivers and grow their workforce.

 Staffing agencies need to pay their employees, their biggest resource, regularly.
 These agencies must also recruit top talent to be successful.
 However, staffing agencies are known for experiencing long gaps between when they invoice their customers and when they receive payment; this can make it difficult to pay their workers consistently.
 Invoice factoring frees up cash waiting in these business’ stack of unpaid invoices and removes the stress of making payroll.
 By factoring their accounts receivable, staffing agencies can meet their own needs and provide exceptional services to their clients.